2015-fall-csuf-benblazak-cpsc-121/course-materials/extra-credit.md

 # Extra Credit

-- (?pts) demonstrate a working knowledge of the linux command line
+- (5 points) demonstrate a substantial working knowledge of the linux command line

-- (?pts) demonstrate a working knowledge of vim
+- (5 points) demonstrate a substantial working knowledge of vim

-- (?pts) demonstrate a working knowledge of make
+- (5 points) demonstrate a substantial working knowledge of make

 -------------------------------------------------------------------------------
 [![Creative Commons License](https://i.creativecommons.org/l/by/4.0/88x31.png)]